ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

       One way to think about this is the probability of a typo on any given character when the value is being typed carelessly.
     - 0.1 (10%)

-Make Optical Character Recognition (OCR) errors
+Make optical character recognition (OCR) errors
 --------------------------------------------------

 An optical character recognition (OCR) error is when a string is misread for another string that is visually similar.
 Some common examples are